LincolnshireHome / Church Life / Big Ted / St Mary's Churches / Lincolnshire

 This was quite a contrast to Stow (which is knearby [snigger!]).
 It's quite a little church next to a manor house (we had quite a job finding it too).

-The church is next to the River Trent as well and it doesn't have a tower as it collapsed at some point and they didn't feel like building a new one.
+The church is next to the River Trent as well.
+It doesn't have a tower as it collapsed at some point and they didn't feel like building a new one.

-This wasn't as bad as the holly hedge, but it still wasn't great as I got my t-shirt a bit dirty and there was a nasty nail on the top of the board.
+This wasn't as bad as the holly hedge, but it still wasn't great.
+I got my t-shirt a bit dirty and there was a nasty nail on the top of the board.

 What a really colourful sign this one is!
 Perhaps our sign in Plumtree could be coloured like this instead of just boring blue.
 You'd see it from right down at the bottom of the hill.
 And we could add flashing lights to make it really exciting.